Fasil Bizuneh

-Fasil Bizuneh (born May 5, 1980) is an American long-distance runner born in Germany.
+Fasil Bizuneh (born May 5, 1980) is a writer and former professional American long-distance runner born in Germany and currently residing on the big island of Hawaii.

+Bizuneh has written several articles that have appeared online recently regarding explorations of inheritance, legacy and mortality (Az Daily Sun, Tadias Magazine, Citius Mag, and Medium.
+He currently has an audio adaptation of one of his essays, The Light (10min runtime), playing multiple times per day nation-wide on PRX Remix and Sirius XM.

+Bizuneh is the author of two forthcoming books, The Tip of the Spear (an illustrated parable about the illusion of completion told through the medium of spearfishing), and it's companion, The Narrow Path (a collection of personal narrative essays examining the cost of non-attachment across several disciplines: fatherhood, day trading, spearfishing, and long distance running).

+Bizuneh is also an avid spearfisherman and holds the Hawaii state spearfishing record for the Bullethead Parrotfish (2021).

+Bizuneh won the 2010 USATF Road 10 Mile Championship at the Crim Festival of the Races in Flint, Michigan.
+He recorded a 10 mile time of 47:29.

 Bizuneh won individual and team gold medals at the 2007 NACAC Cross Country Championships.
 He also competed in the Senior men's race at the 2007 IAAF World Cross Country Championships.

 Bizuneh was an All-American runner for the Arizona State Sun Devils track and field team, finishing 6th in the 10,000 metres at the 2001 NCAA Division I Outdoor Track and Field Championships.